First trimester pregnancy scan

 - checks that your baby is developing as expected

 - helps health professionals work out your baby’s age and estimated due date

-- is part of the check on your baby’s chance of having a condition like Down Syndrome.
+- is part of the check on the chance of your baby having a condition like Down syndrome.

 If everything is OK, this scan is likely to be one of the most amazing moments of your life.
 It’s when you see your baby for the first time.
-You’ll hear baby’s heartbeat and might even see some hand-waving, acrobatics or kicks.
+You’ll hear baby’s heartbeat and might even see some hand-waving or acrobatics.

 – Callum, father of twins